Our school has a proud history of closing the gaps for many students who have struggled with learning.

 - One to one or small group teaching around literacy issues

-- Placement in a targeted class which has a smaller number of students and teacher aide support
+- Placement in a targeted class which has a smaller number of students and learning support assistant help

 - A differentiated curriculum

-- Teacher aide support in some classes through to senior levels
+- Learning support assistant support in some classes through to senior levels

 - Special Assessment conditions including a variety of supports, eg: reader/writer, laptop use